romkatv/powerlevel10k/README.md

 gsettings set org.gnome.desktop.interface monospace-font-name 'MesloLGS NF 11'
 ```

-Run `p9k_configure` to pick the best style for your new font.
+Run `p10k configure` to pick the best style for your new font.

 _Using a different terminal and know how to set font for it?
 Share your knowledge by sending a PR
 to expand the list!_